markdonaho/kaggle-notebook-tpu-llama/README.md

     - **In-Process Execution**: Switched from a `subprocess` call to `runpy.run_module` to execute the training script within the main notebook kernel, resolving the "TPU already in use" error.
 [x] Prepare Training Config: A minimal `minimal_maxtext_config.yaml` is now generated automatically by the notebook.

-[🔄] **AQT Compatibility Shim Applied**: Implemented compatibility shim for missing `aqt.jax.v2.google.maxtext_sweeps` module.
-AQT tarball URL 404s, but shim successfully created.
-Testing revealed additional missing dependency: `tensorboardX`.
-Next step: add `tensorboardX` installation or find more compatible MaxText commit.
+[🔄] **Enhanced AQT Setup**: Implemented robust AQT installation via git clone + local install approach to avoid 404 tarball errors.
+Added dedicated dependency setup cell (cell 14) that clones `google/aqt`, auto-selects commit with legacy modules, installs locally, and installs `tensorboardX`.
+Removed failing tarball installs from execution cell.
+Current issue: `tensorboardX` import error persists, suggesting timing issue with installation vs MaxText import.

 ## Phase 3: Fine-Tuning the Summarizer Model [ ]
 Goal: To efficiently fine-tune the Llama 3.1 model on the prepared dataset using the MaxText framework on Kaggle TPUs.